roytang/blog/content/post/2020/01/2019-year-in-review/index.md

     * [Hollow Knight](/2019/02/game-review-hollow-knight/)
     * [Slay the Spire](/2019/02/game-review-slay-the-spire/)
     * Age of Decadence.
 I'd actually almost forgotten that I finished it this year, as I don't seem to have written about it.
 Only one ending for now though, I'll get back to it at some point in the future.
+    * Borderlands 2.
+I finally finished my long-running Steam save file.
+(I started playing it in 2013!).
+Main story only, my save is now currently in the DLC campaigns.
   * Steam playtime this year: 633.47 hours (down from 745.08 hours last year)
   * Most played Steam games for the year:
     * Eternal Card Game - 240.48 hours